Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Anonymization: Format-preserving, prefix preservation (general).

-## Cryptographic Prefix-Preserving Pseudonymisation
+## Cryptographic Prefix-Preserving Pseudonymization

-Cryptographic prefix-preserving pseudonymisation was originally proposed as an improvement to the prefix-preserving map implemented in TCPdpriv, described in [@Xu-et-al.] and implemented in the [@Crypto-PAn] tool.
+Cryptographic prefix-preserving pseudonymization was originally proposed as an improvement to the prefix-preserving map implemented in TCPdpriv, described in [@Xu-et-al.] and implemented in the [@Crypto-PAn] tool.
 Crypto-PAn is now frequently